nsidc/vagrant-vsphere/README.md

 ### Custom Box

 The bulk of this configuration can be included as part of a custom box.
-See the [Vagrant documentation](http://docs.vagrantup.com/v2/boxes.html) and the Vagrant [AWS provider](https://github.com/mitchellh/vagrant-aws/tree/master/example_box) for more information.
+See the [Vagrant documentation](http://docs.vagrantup.com/v2/boxes.html) and the Vagrant [AWS provider](https://github.com/mitchellh/vagrant-aws/tree/master/example_box) for more information and an example.

 ## Configuration